-This family-owned farm is one of the leading growers of pumpkins, so you won’t be disappointed by the pumpkins you can pick and take home at Pumpkin Hollow.
+This family-owned farm is one of the leading growers of pumpkins, so you won’t be disappointed by the pumpkin selection at Pumpkin Hollow.
 You’ll also find Arkansas’s first cornfield maze, as well as a double zip line, pedal tractors and a kids’ barn where children can grind corn and learn about local crops.
 Don’t leave without sampling the pumpkin pie or pumpkin roll from the Weenie Wag’n.

 Craven Farm, Snohomish, Washington

-You’ll find more than 30 varieties of pumpkins across the 20-acre pumpkin patch at Craven Farm, so regardless of your “pumpkin personality,” you’re bound to find a perfect match.
+You’ll find more than 30 varieties of pumpkins across the 20-acre pumpkin patch at Craven Farm, so regardless of your "pumpkin personality," you’re bound to find a perfect match.
 Explore the 15-acre corn maze, then sport a pair of 3-D glasses for the Pumpkin Adventure.
-On weekends, take a hay ride, sling pumpkins to hit targets and enjoy storybook scenes re-created with painted pumpkins.
+On weekends, enjoy a hayride, sling pumpkins to hit targets and enjoy storybook scenes re-created with painted pumpkins.

 Cool Patch Pumpkins, Dixon, California

 Pick your pumpkins, ride around on pedal cars and take a corn bath before getting lost in the world’s largest corn maze (as certified by Guinness World Records) at Cool Patch Pumpkins.
 At 60 acres, you may want to bring a snack before entering the corn maze.
-Fortunately, you’ll find made-to-order sandwiches and pumpkin pie, even lemonade and pumpkin spice lattes, to tide you over until you exit the maze.
+Fortunately, you’ll find made-to-order sandwiches and pumpkin pie, even lemonade and pumpkin-spice lattes, to hold you over until you exit the maze.

 Papa’s Pumpkin Patch, Bismarck, N.D.